Morriston Orpheus Choir: History

 Highlights of previous overseas tours have included four appearances at British Military Tattoos and Concerts in the former West Berlin, participating at the International Choral Festivals in Nancy, France, and Toronto in Canada, representing Wales at Expo '92 in Seville, Spain, and becoming in 1996, the first British choir to perform at the International Choral Festival in Bydgoszcz, Poland.
 The Choir has performed in all the major cities of Australia and New Zealand and received standing ovations at their appearances at the world famous Sydney Opera House.
 In October 2001, the Independent on Sunday reported that the Choir received "five standing ovations" at the Carnegie Hall in New York City.
-In the Spring of 2018 the Choir conducted a week-long tour of Vienna and Krakow, singing in St Stephen's Cathedral, Vienna among other venues.
+In the Spring of 2018 the Choir conducted a week-long tour of Vienna and Kraków, singing in St Stephen's Cathedral, Vienna among other venues.

 In Wales and the UK the Choir has performed in a variety of venues ranging from chapels and village halls to cathedrals and concert halls.
 It appears regularly in Swansea at the famous Brangwyn Hall in the city centre, as well as the newer Great Hall, at Swansea University's Bay Campus.

 The Choir features regularly on TV.
 It has produced over 50 recordings and feature in more than 100 compilation albums.
 Successful ventures into the "pop" world have included recordings with T'Pau, the Welsh group The Alarm, and most recently Howard Jones.

 With 2020 marking the Choir's 85th year, a busy schedule of events had been planned, but due to the COVID-19 pandemic, the choir ceased performances and rehearsals for the first time in its history.
 With assistance from Swansea University however the choir has been able to restart rehearsals online, which has been the subject of features on BBC Radio Wales, BBC Radio 5 Live, BBC Radio Cymru, and BBC Wales Today.